Los Angeles County Declares Measles Outbreak, Becoming Largest Metropolitan Area Hit By Resurgence Of Disease

 Los Angeles is not the only area struggling with measles outbreaks.
 As the New York Times reported, there have been 626 confirmed cases across 22 states this year, the second-highest number in the last two decades.
 Many other large cities have been hit as well, including communities in and around New York City.

-At issue are the growing number of people who oppose vaccinations, which public health officials say fuels the spread of the disease.
+At issue is the growing number of people who oppose vaccinations, which public health officials say fuels the spread of the disease.

 “Convincing individuals and communities who oppose vaccination to get immunized has proved difficult for some political leaders,” the New York Times report noted.

 “In New York City earlier this month, amid a growing crisis, Mayor Bill de Blasio declared a public health emergency, requiring residents of some Brooklyn neighborhoods to receive the measles vaccine.”

 Officials across the country have tried to take action to prevent the spread of measles, including a county in New York that banned unvaccinated people from public spaces — a move that was later overturned by a judge.
 New York City is also taking action to address unvaccinated individuals, mandating that some people get vaccinations or face a fine, Fox News reported.